vulkano-rs/vulkano/README.md

 - `vulkano` is the main one.
 - `vulkano-shaders` can analyse SPIR-V shaders at compile-time.
-- `glsl-to-spirv` can compile GLSL to SPIR-V.
+- `glsl-to-spirv` can compile GLSL to SPIR-V by wrapping around `glslang`.

 ## License